 - Pour wet into dry, stir until evenly mixed, then pour into the baking dish.

 Bake for 30 minutes or until cooked through.
 Refrigerate for a couple of hours or overnight for 'fudgey' brownies.

 - Refrigerate coconut milk overnight to allow for water to separate from milk solids.
 It's important to do this step with high quality, 100% coconut milk so you can create a whipped coconut cream with the solid part of the milk.

 - Using an electric hand mixer, whip your coconut milk solids until a thickened cream forms.

-- Gently fold through the Food Matters Superfood Chocolate or raw cacao powder until combined well.
+- Gently fold through the raw cacao powder until combined well.
 Be careful to not overmix as you want your coconut cream to stay fluffy.
 Spread evenly over your brownies right before serving.

 Never miss a moment in nutrition news with Food Matters’ latest articles .